LibreCAD/docs/appx/build.rst

 .. note::

-	Detailed instructions for building LibreCAD on Windows can be found on the GitHub Developers wiki (https://github.com/LibreCAD/LibreCAD/wiki) in the **Build from Source** section.
-Additional instructions are available for building LibreCAD in **Visual Studio 2013** and newer.
+	Detailed instructions for building LibreCAD on Windows, including instructions for building LibreCAD in **Visual Studio 2013** and newer, can be found on the GitHub Developers wiki (https://github.com/LibreCAD/LibreCAD/wiki) in the **Build from Source** section.

 .. _buildMac: